filecoin-project/lotus-docs/content/en/lotus/developers/local-network.md

     2022-02-08T15:44:19.734-0500    INFO    lotus-seed      lotus-seed/genesis.go:146       Giving t3xe5je75lkrvye32tfl37gug3az42iotuu3wxgkrhbpbvmum4lu26begiw74ju5a35nveqaw4ywdibj4y6kxq some initial balance
     ```

-## Start a Lotus daemon and a Lotus miner
+## Start a Lotus daemon and a Lotus-Miner

 Now that you've set up your Lotus nodes, you can start the `lotus` and `lotus-miner` nodes.